 The Quave Research Group is composed of an interdisciplinary team of scientists that focus on medical ethnobotany and drug discovery at Emory University.
 Specifically, we study the antimicrobial properties of natural products from medicinal plants.

 - Undergraduate Research Fellows.
 There are opportunities available at Emory for research training in various laboratories.
-These research fellowships typically come with stipends and entail both lab experience and training outside of the lab in research ethics, project design, and presentation of results.
-Please visit the official website of SURE (Summer Undergraduate Research Experience) and SIRE (Scholarly Inquiry and Research Experience at Emory) for more information on how to apply to these highly competitive programs.
+These research fellowships typically entail both lab experience and training outside of the lab in research ethics, project design, and presentation of results.
+Please visit the official website of Research Partners Program and Summer Research in Natural and Biomedical Sciences for more information on how to apply to these highly competitive programs.
 Upon acceptance to one of these programs, please contact Dr. Quave to secure an interview.
 Emory students can also undertake research for credit in Dr. Quave’s lab.
 This opportunity is only available to students that have successfully completed one semester of volunteer activity in the lab.

 - Graduate Students.
 Dr. Quave is a member of the graduate faculty of the Emory Graduate Division of Biological and Biomedical Sciences (GDBBS), in the Microbiology and Molecular Genetics (MMG) program.
 She can take graduate students that have been accepted into the GDBBS divsion of the graduate school at Emory University.
 Visit the GDBBS website for prospective students for more information on how to apply to the program.
 She takes PhD and MD/PhD students through these programs.